-The club is open Tuesday to Sunday.
-Food is served on site and reservations can be made.
+The club is open from Tuesday to Sunday.
+Food is served on-site and reservations can be made.
 Find more details here.

 I have attended the festival for years and still find it fun.
 It is a great way to spend a day if you are in the area.

 Thousands of people come down to the beach for Fiesta Hermosa.
 Make parking arrangements if you are thinking about visiting (park at designated lots and ride a shuttle or arrive via Uber).

 Other Hermosa Beach Events